The Impact of Coreset Selection on Spurious Correlations and Group Robustness: Related Work

 Concurrently, there is research focused on identifying minority subpopulations within a dataset by quantifying their influence on the training process and reweighting them to mitigate downstream bias~\cite{liu2021just, maini2022characterizing, nam2007learning, yaghoobzadeh2021increasing}.
 These methods use loss and error signals, much like certain coreset selection strategies, to identify minority groups.
 Bias discovery aims to discover consistent patterns in the data to expose previously unknown biases and corresponding error patterns~\cite{pezeshki2024discoveringenvironmentsxrm,yenamandra2023facts, eyuboglu2022dominodiscoveringsystematicerrors}.
 However, data interventions geared toward group robustness also run the risk of compromising the model’s natural accuracy on skewed datasets~\cite{schwartz2022limitationsdatasetbalancinglost}.

 \smallsec{Data selection meets group-robustness} Pruning out instances of certain groups or classes when datasets are imbalanced, also coined "subsampling," aims to reduce bias and improve robustness of the downstream classifiers~\cite{chaudhuri2023doesthrowingawaydata}.
 This is in line with previous work on data interventions for spurious correlation mitigation.
 A recent study~\cite{pote2023classification} hints that data pruning may mitigate distributional bias in trained models- however it was limited to one data selection method: EL2N~\cite{paul2021deep}.
+A concurrent work~\cite{mulchandani2025severing} has explored how to prune out certain training samples to mitigate spurious correlations, in a setting where the spurious signal is relatively weaker.
 Distributionally robust data pruning (DRoP)~\cite{vysogorets2024robust} emulates this behavior at the class-level, retaining more samples from the more difficult classes.
 However, we reiterate the difficulty of our setting compared to this, since group labels are often unavailable, and there could be unknown spurious correlations.
-Therefore, the specific implications of data selection when datasets contain hidden biases remain underexplored.

 In this work, we seek to bridge this knowledge gap by conducting an extensive study of how coreset selection methods can impact spurious biases of datasets and classifiers.
 We place this work within a broader effort to systematically analyze existing techniques and datasets, aiming to extract key insights that advance understanding and inform future research~\cite{huh2016makesimagenetgoodtransfer,geirhos2022imagenettrainedcnnsbiasedtexture,yang2024datasetdistillationlearning}.